 "Why are you lying to me, Pat?"

-Pat looked up at Steven, eye-to-eye, "I'm not lying to you, Steven.
+Eye-to-eye, Pat looked up at Steven, "I'm not lying to you, Steven.
 He's a lost cause.
 There's nothing we can do for him."

 "Nothing?
 Is he as lost as these men here?
 Because I'll have to tell ya, Pat, you can't get much more lost than these three people lying in this room."